ucsb-cs156/w24/lab/jpa01.md

 That initial submission will probably end up looking something like the images below.
 If so, that's normal, and you are on the right track.

-Right hand side bar in Gradescope.
+Right hand side bar in Gradescope:

 <img width="398" alt="image" src="https://github.com/ucsb-cs156/f23/assets/1119017/ea2af520-3b39-426e-8f42-f68adb0f45a8">

 There will also be some very long output, and somewhere in it, you'll find this: